 Remove the Duplicate H1 Title Tag in your Theme

 Without wasting your time, here is how to remove the duplicate H1 tag from your X Theme.

-We need to remove the default theme usage for the site name and what tag it allocates to it.
+We need to remove the default theme used for the site name and what tag it allocates to it.
 All you have to do is create a file called

-_brand.php and paste the following code on it:
+_brand.php and paste the following code into it:

-Please copy the whole code, then, upload the file to the following exact location in your x child theme (Please remember it’s the child them and not the parent one)
+Please copy the whole code, then, upload the file to the following exact location in your x child theme (Please remember it’s the child theme and not the parent one)